 If you are new parents to a newborn baby, it is time to begin developing a strong relationship by bonding with your baby.
-Bonding is the process of development of a close attachment and strong relationship between two or more people.
+Bonding is the process of development of a close attachment and a strong relationship between two or more people.
 Bonding can happen within a few minutes, over a few days, or a few weeks with exchange of eye contact, sounds, and touches between parents and the baby.
-Bonding between mother and a newborn baby in the initial days of infancy can help build trust and security.
+Bonding between mother and newborn baby in the initial days of infancy can help build trust and security.
 With a good initial bonding with parents, babies grow up to become healthy, happy, independent, and resilient adults.

 The following are 5 simple and sure ways to bond with your baby: